South Korea says North Korea has fired barrage of missiles toward its eastern waters

-South Korea’s Joint Chiefs of Staff said it detected the North firing around 10 suspected short-range ballistic missiles from an area near its capital, Pyongyang, toward the sea.
+South Korea’s Joint Chiefs of Staff said it detected the North firing around 10 projectiles that appeared to be short-range ballistic missiles from an area near its capital, Pyongyang.
+It said the suspected missiles flew around 350 kilometers (217 miles) before landing in waters off the North’s eastern coast.
 It said the South Korean military has increased surveillance and vigilance and is closely sharing information with the United States and Japan.

-Citing information from the Japanese Defense Ministry, Japan’s coast guard issued a maritime safety advisory saying North Korea launched a possible ballistic missile.
-The coast guard minutes later said the suspected missile was believed to have already landed but urged ships to exercise caution if they find any fallen objects.
-There were no immediate reports of damage.
+Japan’s coast guard issued a maritime safety advisory over the North Korean launches and urged ships to exercise caution if they find any fallen objects.
+Japan’s Prime Minister Fumio Kishida told reporters that the suspected missiles were believed to have landed in waters outside of Japan's exclusive economic zone and there were no immediate reports of damages.
+He said Tokyo “strongly condemns” the launches, which are in violation of U.N.
+Security Council resolutions against the North.

 Tensions on the Korean Peninsula have increased in recent months as the pace of both North Korea’s weapons testing and South Korea’s combined military exercises with the United States and Japan have intensified in a cycle of tit-for-tat.